-Most people might not think selling furniture on eBay is do-able.
-But if you craft a strategy, think about how to overcome obstacles, and use a few specific settings, small furniture can be a profitable item to sell on the world's largest marketplace.
-It just takes some planning and forethought.
+Many people think that selling furniture on eBay is a difficult and expensive proposition.
+However, if you craft a strategy, think about how to overcome some minor obstacles, and use a few specific settings, small furniture can be a profitable item to sell on the world's largest marketplace.
+It just takes a little planning and forethought.

-Obviously, it isn't practical or cost-effective for the buyer to pay for shipping for a mahogany wardrobe or cherry wood 12 piece dining room set.
-(We will cover options for large items in another section.)
-But smaller items are definitely fair game on eBay.
-All kinds of small furniture is showing up a antique markets, flea markets, garage sales, thrift stores, and estate sales.
-Combined with the repurposing movement, small furniture can definitely be a win on eBay.
-Focus on items like:
+It isn't practical or cost-effective for the buyer to pay for shipping for a mahogany wardrobe or cherry wood 12-piece dining room set.
+On the other hand, smaller items are fair game on eBay.
+You'll see all kinds of small furniture showing up at antique markets, flea markets, garage sales, thrift stores, and estate sales.
+Combined with the repurposing movement, small furniture can be a win on eBay.

 - End tables